 - The Vector Institute is working on many initiatives to track the COVID-19 virus as well as to improve the patient diagnostic process involving chest x-rays.

 - Amii is contributing to three main initiatives, namely the Roche Data Science Coalition (which addresses various issues related to patient support), capacity issues, and research enhancement in hospitals.

 - CIHR funded a project involving McGill University, the Public Health Agency of Canada and the World Health Organization that aims to leverage AI methods to analyze “news on the internet to understand how communities and public health agencies around the world are responding to the coronavirus epidemic.”

 - Toronto start-up BlueDot uses AI to search the Internet to determine and track outbreaks of infectious diseases by analyzing data from public health agencies, combing through traveller information, and scanning 100,000 news articles a day.
 BlueDot was one of the first organizations to identify the COVID-19 outbreak.

 Infrastructure / Economy

-- A Scale AI-funded AI-based solution optimizes the identification and prioritization of critical cargo arriving by container at the Port of Montreal to ensure the rapid distribution of essential goods.
+- A Scale AI-funded AI-based solution called CargO₂ai optimizes the identification and prioritization of critical cargo arriving by container at the Port of Montreal to ensure the rapid distribution of essential goods.

-- A researcher from Lakehead University is developing an AI-based system to keep infrastructure safe during the COVID-19 pandemic.
+- A researcher from Lakehead University received funding from NSERC to develop an AI-based system to keep infrastructure safe during the COVID-19 pandemic.